HotPocketHPE/mhguide/README.md

 ### Defensive Skills

-**Most skills that give Defense are very bad!** Defense Up will not help you very much.
-If you need more Defense, consider upgrading your armor or using armor with a higher base defense.

 Health Up is good, but only in the early game, before your food fully maximizes your health.
 If you already have 150 HP, Health Up won't have any effect.

 The Earplugs, Wind Resistance, and Tremor Resistance skills both make dealing with certain attacks easier and create additional openings.
 Of the three, Earplugs is the most generally useful, but the other two can be very effective against specific monsters.
 See [Roars, Wind Pressure, and Tremors](#roars-wind-pressure-and-tremors) for more.